Housing and Biosecurity

 Brazil:

-In our poultry breeding operations, 38.4% of animals are housed with stocking densities of less than 30 kg/m².
-Our average density of 35 kg/m² is well below our policy limit of 39 kg/m².
-Bedding is made of dry, soft material that provides adequate comfort for the animals, and light exposure is controlled, ensuring dark periods of at least six hours per day.
+Chickens: At Seara’s poultry breeding operations, bedding is made of dry, soft material to provide adequate comfort for our birds, and light exposure is controlled to maintain dark periods of at least six hours per day.
 All laying hens, which provide fertile eggs for broiler farms, are bred in cage-free systems.

 Europe: